joakim-brannstrom/distssh/design/purpose.md

 ## Why?

-It is a problem that remote programs that end up in an infinite loop are left behind.
+It is a problem that remote programs that end up in an infinite loop are left behind, fork or such a simple thing as `sleep 20&`.

+# TST-early_terminate_no_processes_left
+partof: SPC-early_terminate_no_processes_left
+###

+*input*:
+ * a makefile with at least two targets that *sleep*
+ * the bash command `time sleep 60& make -j` use the previous makefile.

+Expected result when executing the *input* on the remote host.